DoSomethingGreat07/GraphRAG/README.md

 4. optionally train or copy the GNN checkpoint
 5. run `streamlit run app.py`

-If you plan to deploy to a hosted environment, make sure that:
+If we plan to deploy to a hosted environment, make sure that:

 - the host has enough disk space for artifacts
 - model downloads are allowed